espressif/esp-dev-kits/esp32-s2-hmi-devkit-1/examples/sensors/README.md

 ## Example Output

-Run the example, you will sensor evaluation interface.
+Run the example, you will see sensor evaluation interface.

 You can select the sensor at the left of screen and see the value on the right.